TheOneLiliad/Dovahkiin/README.md

 "It's a bit messy currently" Well like I said, it's a work in progress.
 You don't develop skills overnight :)

 "Will you add X mod?"
-If you want me to, please refer to the "Suggestions" tab.
+If you want me to, please refer to the "Issues" tab and label it, "Suggestion: " otherwise I will take it as a bug report.

 "When will you update this?"
 Whenever I have the time to.